CVPR-KIT/Kumoh-Dissertation-Latex/README.md

 # Kumoh National Institute of Technology (KIT) - Dissertation LaTeX Template
+**We are not responsible for any consequences and losses caused by the use of this template**

 This repository contains a clean, organized, and highly customizable LaTeX template for writing a Master's or Doctoral dissertation at the Kumoh National Institute of Technology (KIT).